 Many people claim to see spectral figures on the grounds of the hospital, and visitors frequently report sightings of ghosts.
 They have also reported hearing the ominous creaking of old wards and doors opening alone and hearing nurses call out for help at night while passing through the halls.

 One popular story of San Juan de Dios Hospital is that of a man who died due to negligence by a nun.
 The man died while requesting a glass of water which the nun denied him.
-After his death, his angry spirit is said to have haunted the nun, which is why she died shortly afterward.
+After his death, his angry spirit is said to have spooky the nun, which is why she died shortly afterward.

 Some also claim that San Juan de Dios Hospital was built on an old burial ground where those who died from yellow fever and cholera were buried.
 It is also believed that many bodies are buried underneath the hospital, which are still there today, giving it a very creepy atmosphere.
 If you are looking for something unique and scary, you will want to explore this haunted hospital in Costa Rica.